toolleeo/cli-apps/README.md

-# Awesome list of CLI/TUI programs
+# The largest Awesome List of CLI/TUI programs

 This repository contains a list of CLI/TUI apps with links and a short description.